fastapi/fastapi/docs/en/docs/advanced/custom-response.md

 For example, if you are squeezing performance, you can install and use <a href="https://github.com/ijl/orjson" class="external-link" target="_blank">`orjson`</a> and set the response to be `ORJSONResponse`.

-Import the `Response` class (sub-class) you want to use and declare it in the *path operation decorator*.
+Import the `Response` class (subclass) you want to use and declare it in the *path operation decorator*.

 ```Python hl_lines="2  7"
 {!../../../docs_src/custom_response/tutorial001b.py!}